OEPi/OEPapi/README.md

 ## Layers

-The API is split into 4 layers, each are containers which host applications attempting to provide the best solution to achieve the best individual learning experience.
+The API is split into 4 layers, each layer is a container which hosts applications with a similar goal but different perspective, attempting to provide the best solution to achieve the best individual learning experience.

 ### Knowledge Maps